 Highlighting every other line like @bulletjournalnoob is an easy bullet journal idea for beginners.

 Similar to the sticky note idea, you don’t have to spend tedious hours with a ruler designing your pages.
 Especially if this is your first bullet journal, overcommitting to a page design is a great way to burnout on bullet journaling.
 Use a highlighter to create line dividers, columns, rows, and other structural elements on your pages.
 The eye naturally is drawn to color, so use that to your advantage.

-Idea #7 - Add big margins and extra space
+Idea #7 - Add big margins and leave extra space

 One of the best tips we think for bullet journal beginners is to leave more space on the page than you think you need.
 Especially if you’re new to bullet journaling, you don’t know how you might utilize certain pages or spaces.
 So, by adding big margins and leaving lots of space in your weekly spreads especially is a great insurance policy against cramming and overflow.

 Trying having an empty left page in your spread - simple is best for bullet journal beginners like @itskaitlingrey.